 Some states have a dollar threshold exemption.
 In Connecticut, any organization that receives less than $50,000 in annual, worldwide contributions is exempt from registration, providing no one is compensated to exclusively conduct solicitations.
 (Salaried staff and independent contractors can solicit if their primary function is not related to fundraising activities.)
 An exemption application is required if an organization qualifies for a monetary threshold exemption in Connecticut, which is true in several other states.

 When determining dollar threshold exemptions, member dues and similar payments are often excluded from most state definitions of “contribution” if membership is not conferred in consideration of making a contribution in response to a solicitation.
 Thus, if the majority of a membership organization’s revenue is from membership dues, fees or similar payments, then the organization can solicit “contributions” from non-members nationwide up to the applicable state’s dollar threshold exemption (for example, $50,000 in Connecticut).

-Most states have exceptions to the charitable registration exemption for membership organizations, but there are 17 states that frequently require charitable registration:
+Most states have exceptions to the charitable registration exemption for nonprofit membership organizations, but there are 17 states that frequently require registration:

 *Denotes states where a monetary threshold exemption is available.